cdries/GSoC2017/README.md

 The package aims to aid practitioners and researchers in using the latest research for analysis of both normally and non-normally distributed return streams.

 In this project we improved the functionality of the existing coskewness and cokurtosis estimation methods.
 Additionally, we added state-of-the-art alternative estimatino techniques.
-For more detail, see TODO.
+For more detail, see https://cdries.github.io/GSoC2017/.